 I found the literature standard to be delightfully fulfilling.
 It has a hint of poetic writing, which I adore, making it very unique to read.
 There are sensitive topics such as sexual orientation, gender issues, faith and many more important matters teenagers face now and also back in the 1980’s.

 The novel is all about exposing the understanding of abuse, aiming for a better life such as a higher education, and accepting one’s sexual identity.
 Although it may not be everyone’s cup of tea, I would strongly recommend this book for people that love to read on sensitive topics and just enjoy a heartfelt strong written book.

 Written by Jeyran Main

-Category: FictionTags: amazon, america, Author, bisexual, book blog, book bloggers, book blogging, Book blogs, book club, book lover, editing, Fiction, gay, indie author, indie writers, jeyran main, lesbian, lgbt community, psychology, publishing, pure friendship, review tales, sex, sexual identity, teenage life, teenager, waterstones, Whispers in the Alders by H. A. Callum, writing
+Category: FictionTags: amazon, america, Author, bisexual, book blog, book bloggers, book blogging, Book blogs, book club, book lover, editing, Fiction, gay, indie author, indie writers, jeyran main, lesbian, lgbt community, Psychology & Philosophy, publishing, pure friendship, review tales, sex, sexual identity, teenage life, teenager, waterstones, Whispers in the Alders by H. A. Callum, writing